Greece • UNESCO World Heritage Site

 Must-See

-Marvel at the magnificent 4th-century BC theatre of Delphi, which hosted musical and dramatic competitions of the Pythian Games that ranked second only to Olympics in ancient Greek importance.
-Carved into the mountainside above the Temple of Apollo, this exceptionally well-preserved venue accommodated 4,500 spectators who gathered every four years to witness performances honouring Apollo, god of music and poetry.
-The theatre featured competitions in singing, instrumental music, poetry recitation, and dramatic performances, reflecting cultural sophistication that defined ancient Greek civilisation.
-The acoustics remain exceptional today, whilst panoramic views over the sanctuary and Phocis valley create a setting of unparalleled dramatic beauty.
-This venue embodied the Greek ideal of combining physical, intellectual, and artistic excellence in sacred competition.
+Marvel at the magnificent 4th-century BC theater of Delphi, which hosted musical and dramatic competitions of the Pythian Games ranking second only to Olympics in ancient Greek importance.
+Carved into the mountainside above the Temple of Apollo, this well-preserved venue accommodated 4,500 spectators who gathered every four years to witness performances honoring Apollo.
+The theater featured competitions in singing, instrumental music, and dramatic performances.
+The acoustics remain exceptional today, while panoramic views over the sanctuary and Phocis valley create unparalleled dramatic beauty.

 Must-See